Ever since I can remember, I have always been interested, even fascinated, by Japan and its culture.

 Returning to reality, I decided to grab my camera from my room.
 I hurried back to capture the elegance of this iconic mountain in photographs.
 The image you see above is one of those very pictures.

-This was originally published on a website called Hi.co
+This was originally published in December 2014 on a website called Hi.co

 I have reviewed and edited some parts of the text.